iaminfinityiq/excel-lang/README.md

 This language supports common operations you see on Excel: `+`, `-`, `*` and `/`.
 And this language also only supports 2 data type: `number` and `string`.
 But from these 2 data types, I am sure that you can try to replicate other data types like booleans or arrays using these data types.

 # 5. Flags
-In each cell, there are also 3 flags: bold, italiac, and.
+In each cell, there are also 3 flags: bold, italiac, and underline.
 These flags can also be turned on or off, which can also help you a lot in coding.
 Anyone who is familiar with making compilers should be able to understand what I am saying...

 To set a flag for a variable, you do:
 ```